 Divela told CPJ that he was afraid assassins would be hired to kill him.
 He said, "Indeed, it [has] been hinted in some quarters that the very man who published [my image] said he was doing everything possible to quell [my] existence."

-David Senanu Eklu, assistant commissioner of police and director general for public affairs and communications at police headquarters in Accra, told CPJ on January 17 that detectives from the criminal investigation division are looking into the murder.
+David Senanu Eklu, assistant commissioner of police and director-general for public affairs and communications at police headquarters in Accra, told CPJ on January 17, 2019, that detectives from the criminal investigation division were looking into the killing.

-Anas told CPJ that he was "deeply saddened" by Divela’s killing, but he will continue to report on corruption.
+Anas told CPJ that he was "deeply saddened" by Divela’s killing, but he would continue to report on corruption.
 "Come what may, we will never stop," he said.